aboutbits/no-sql-workshop/graphdb/setup/exercises.md

 7. Find people that live in the area where company "Koss Group" is located and have the necessary skill that the company is looking for.

+8. For all companies, what are the number of people that live in the same city and have the necessary skills.